Ethiopia–Germany relations: Military relations

-During the Second Italo-Ethiopian War, Nazi Germany was the first country to supply arms and munitions to Ethiopian Arbegnoch resistance unit against Italy due to objection over integration of Austria to Germany.
-This caused the Italian resources to weakened into prolonged war, and economic dependence on Germany and Italy's less enthusiasm on intervention against Austria, leading to Hitler's Anschluss in 1938.
+During the Second Italo-Ethiopian War, Nazi Germany was the first country to supply arms and munitions to the Ethiopian Arbegnoch resistance unit against Italy due Rome's objection to the absorption of Austria into Germany.
+This caused Italian resources to weaken into prolonged war, and economic dependence on Germany led to Italy's abandoning support for Austria, leading to Hitler's Anschluss in 1938.

 Amid the Tigray War in November 2020, the German Military Attaché, Colonel Thomas Roberling visited Hurso contingent center in Somali Region, to build military cooperation between the two countries.